Austin Kleon – Roube Como Um Artista

 and read them as a poem.

-e os leu em forma de poema.
+e os leu como um poema.

 I traced things all the way back to the 1760s